mui/material-ui/docs/pages/api-docs/expansion-panel-actions.md

 You can learn more about the difference by [reading this guide](/guides/minimizing-bundle-size/).

-⚠️ The ExpansionPanelActions component was renamed to AccordionActions to match the naming convention of the community.
+⚠️ The ExpansionPanelActions component was renamed to AccordionActions to use a more common naming convention.

 You should use `import { AccordionActions } from '@material-ui/core'`
 or `import AccordionActions from '@material-ui/core/AccordionActions'`.